spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/advanced-usage/using-multiple-logs.md

 ## The default log

-When not specify a log name the activities will be logged on the default log.
+Without specifying a log name the activities will be logged on the default log.

 ```php
 activity()->log('hi');